Notification requirements for Product Disclosure Statements

 Lodge Form FS89 if there is a change to fees and charges set out in an enhanced fee disclosure table contained in the shorter PDS or applied, adopted or incorporated by the shorter PDS.

-For further information about shorter PDSs see our information sheet Shorter PDS regime: Superannuation, managed investment schemes and margin lending (INFO 133).
+For further information about shorter PDSs see our information sheet Shorter PDSs – Complying with requirements for superannuation products and simple managed investment schemes (INFO 155).

 Where can I get more information?

-- Read our information sheet Shorter PDS regime: Superannuation, managed investment schemes and margin lending (INFO 133).
+- Read our information sheet Shorter PDSs – Complying with requirements for superannuation products and simple managed investment schemes (INFO 155).

 - Call ASIC on 1300 300 630.